 In the months of December till March, the olive trees are being pruned.
 It is important to open up the crown of the tree, so that sunlight can reach the branches.
 Pruning is a real craft.
 After the yearly pruning, we shred the pruned branches and leave them as organic material in the orchard: mulching.
 We do not use herbicides, pesticides nor any other chemical, not natural, substance in taking care of the olives.

 From November up till January, olives can be harvested.
 The time of harvesting is important for the quality of the oil.
 An olive that is harvested later and thus is riper, will contain more oil, but has a less fruity taste.
 We have chosen to harvest in November of each year.
 This means that you will receive your olive oil before Christmas!

 At least once a day, the harvest is transported to the press and pressed.
 For one liter of olive oil, we need 6-10 kilos of olives.
 The oil is “bottled” in cans.
-This keeps the light out, and increases its shelf life, and maintains its healthy properties.
+This keeps the sunlight out and increases its shelf life, and maintains its healthy properties.
 Then, we personally label the cans with the names of your tree on the backside of the can.
-We ship the 10 can package at the end of November to our customers.
-Meaning that between harvesting and receiving the oil, there are less than 6 weeks.
+We ship the 10-can package at the end of November to our customers, which means that between harvesting and receiving the oil, there are less than 6 weeks.
 You will never taste fresher olive oil!

 Adopt an olive tree

 Do you have a question for us, please do not hesitate and use the contactform below.
 We will respond as soon as possible.
 Thank you for contacting us.

 By filling in this form you agree to adopt an olive tree in the orchard of Mas Montbrió Belvedere.
 After receiving this form we will contact you as soon as possible.